 While teaching at the Faculty of Fine Arts, Wahba joined the board of the Alexandria Atelier and helped restart its activities, which ranged from film screenings to literary events and creative writing and art workshops.
 Largely dormant since 1956 in the aftermath of the Suez Canal crisis, the atelier reopened with five members in the summer of 1988.
 Membership soon rose to 30 people, and they were divided by age: children from six to nine years old and youth ages 10 to 15, who participated in activities in the atelier’s lobby, and adults from 20 to 25 years of age, who took part in workshops and events held in the atelier’s garden.
 Those interested in art as a career — students mentored by Wahba himself — worked in the basement.

-Because Wahba was chairman of the board and an artist himself, most of the atelier’s resources and activities focused on visual arts.
+Because Wahba was chairperson of the board and an artist himself, most of the atelier’s resources and activities focused on visual arts.
 By the time Wahba left the atelier in 1995, the number of participants studying pottery, sculpture and painting had grown to more than 400 people.

 After returning from Düsseldorf, Wahba soon became one of the most important figures in contemporary visual art, in Alexandria and in all of Egypt.
 In addition to his role in creating a new generation of contemporary artists through the atelier, he was one of the first to speak about and work with installation as an art medium in Egypt.
 He participated in the Venice Biennale in 1990 with an installation mixing ideas and imagery from ancient Egypt with technology and television screens.
 He was also interested in working with performance art, which was still relatively uncharted territory in the Egyptian arts scene back then.